- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 Any documents the Company request to review with a National Organisation must be provided, including an authorised translation in English.

-A National organisation must register Competitors and/or Non-Voting Adjudicators and/or Basic Members with the Company.
+A National Organisation must register Competitors and Non-Voting Adjudicators with the

 27.2.7 Affiliate Members

 An Affiliate Member in an International Dance Organisation whose objects are the same or substantially similar to those of the Company and whose activities are not in conflict with those of the Company.

 (a) The affiliate terms, (which may be varied or amended from time to time, in accordance with these articles) regarding the membership of an applying affiliate member organisation shall always govern the membership of that affiliate member of the Company.